 A few examples follow below:

-As said, most products don’t need a license or other type of permit to be imported.
-Still, many products are covered by safety standards and documentation requirements – and you may need to get an EORI number or buy a customs bond before you import products:
+As said, most products don’t require a license or other type of permit to be imported.
+Still, many products are covered by product regulations, safety standards, and documentation requirements – and you may need to get an EORI number or buy a customs bond before you import products:

 2. Importing Battery Powered Devices and Lithium Batteries